gfchen01/semantic_mapping_with_360_camera_and_3d_lidar/README.md

 ### Run with simulation

- First, setup the simulated base system following the instructions here: [mecanum_wheel_platform](https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform.git).
+ First, setup the simulated base autonomy system following the instructions here: [mecanum_wheel_platform](https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform.git).

  Then start the base autonomy system with `system_bring_up.sh` or `system_bring_up_with_route_planner.sh`, you should see an Rviz and the unity simulation like this: